lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 Two distinctive practices emerged.

 **Comprehensive wiki.** Rubidium maintained a Confluence wiki containing technical notes, deployment procedures, design decisions and incidental knowledge.
 Contribution was actively encouraged.

-> "The smallest bit of info might save someone hours later — put it in the wiki."
-(Max, Rubidium)
+The wiki served as a repository for information that might "otherwise end up as an email, as scratchings on a bit of paper, as a chat in an IM log, or something that never got shared at all."

-**Automated linters.** One organisation enforced more than 200 coding standards through a linter that blocked non-compliant commits.
-This embedded organisational rules into development workflows.
+**Automated linters.** Rubidium enforced more than 200 coding standards through a linter that blocked non-compliant commits.
+This embedded organisational rules into development workflows and improved the quality and consistency of code documentation.

-> "If the code doesn't pass the linter, it doesn't get committed.
-That's the rule."
-(Pierre, Lithium)

 These mechanisms served as tool-based governance, bypassing formal policy artefacts.